cannin/ghist/README.md

 ## Features

 - Displays recent commits with author and timestamp information.
-- Textual widgets with keyboard navigation: use `Up`/`Down` to move through commits and `Left`/`Right` to switch focus between the commit list and details panel.
+- Textual widgets with keyboard navigation: use `Left`/`Right` to step through commits and `Up`/`Down` to inspect the timeline.
 - View commit metadata, message body, and complete diff in the detail pane.
 - Page up/down, home/end shortcuts for faster navigation.
 - No avatars, no animations — just a fast, keyboard-driven TUI.
+- Side-by-side diff visualization that keeps removed lines on the left, resulting file content in the center, and incoming additions on the right.

 ## Installation